-As an example in the mixing of electromagnetic waves that correspond to green and red color, yellow color is obtained.
-In the mixing of green and red, no medium color is obtained; the brain therefore perceives it as yellow color [33] (Ignatov, & Mosin, 2013).
-When there is an emission of electromagnetic waves that correspond to green and red color, the brain adopts an "average decision" - yellow (Fig. 11).
-Analogously, for the yellow and blue color, the brain adopts an "average decision" - green.
-This means that a spectral mixing of colors is observed between the blue-yellow and green-red pairs [34].
+As an example via the mixing of electromagnetic waves that correspond to green and red color, the medium yellow color is obtained.
+In the mixing process of green and red, no medium color is obtained; the brain therefore perceives it as yellow color [34].
+When there is an emission of electromagnetic waves that correspond to green and red color, the brain adopts an "average decision" - the yellow color (Fig. 11).
+Analogously, for the yellow and blue color, the brain adopts an "average decision" - the green color.
+This means that a spectral mixing of colors is observed between the blue-yellow and green-red pairs [35].
 In its turn, green and blue color is perceived as cyan.
-Vision sensitivity is at its lowest for the violet, blue and red color.
+The vision sensitivity furthermore is at its lowest for the violet, blue and red color.
 The mixing of electromagnetic waves that correspond to blue and red color is perceived as violet.
 In the mixing of electromagnetic waves that correspond to more colors, the brain does not perceive them as separate or average, but as a white color.
 Thus the notion of color is not determined solely by the wavelength.
 The analysis is performed by brain, and the notion of color is at its essence a product of our consciousness.